Reliability and Validity Study

 The respondent providing the information for completing the DABS should know the individual very well and have had the opportunity to observe this person on a daily or weekly basis, preferably in a variety of settings, and over an extended period of time.
 Respondents should be adults and may be selected from family members, friends, teachers, employers/colleagues, or direct support workers.
 The individual whose adaptive behavior is being assessed is NOT considered an appropriate respondent (i.e., no self-report).
 Ratings should be based on the respondent’s direct observation and knowledge of the adaptive behavior of the individual being assessed.

-Serving as a DABS interviewer for this study is an opportunity to preview the final version of the DABS before it is published.
-We will be sending a brief report for each interview, complete with a composite scale score, as well as subscale scores.
+Interviewers will receive $10.00 for time spent on each DABS protocol.
+Respondents are eligible to receive $5 for their time to complete the DABS interview.
+In the case of a DABS protocol that is not completed in its entirety (e.g., all items rated), the incentive amounts will be prorated in proportion to the completeness of the DABS.
+We will also be sending a brief report for each interview, complete with a composite scale score, as well as subscale scores.
 These results should be interpreted with caution, however, as the current study is the first to examine reliability/validity of this instrument.

 FOR MORE INFORMATION PLEASE CONTACT US: